Kierantaylorsprojects/Analyzing_employee_data_using_SQL/README.md

 # Organizing_employee_data_using_SQL

-### In this project, I used SQL to analyze a companies employees during the 1980's and 1990's using data from 6 CSV files.
+### 1. In this project, I used SQL to analyze a companies employees during the 1980's and 1990's using data from 6 CSV files.

-### More speficially, I designed a SQL database and created six tables to correspond with the six different CSV files.
+### 2. More speficially, I designed a SQL database and created six tables to correspond with the six different CSV files.

-### I then completed queries to answer key HR questions.
+### 3. I then completed queries to answer key HR questions.

-### Once this was completed I used QuickDBD and pgAdmin to create the ERDs.
+### 4. Once this was completed I used QuickDBD and pgAdmin to create the ERDs.

-### I then finished this project by running multiple queries to generate the reports.
+### 5. I then finished this project by running multiple queries to generate the reports.

 ## Data Modeling
-QuickDBD and pgAdmin were used to created the below ERDs.

 <img src = "Images/PewlettHackard_db_ERD_QuickDBD.png">
 <img src = "Images/PewlettHackard_db_ERD.png">